Ricardo-EE/candidate-coding-test/README.md

 After you have completed your solution, please push to your own GitHub repository and provide us with a link to review your submission.

+Please provide any additional instructions if there are any special set-up requirements.

 Copyright © 2022 Ricardo AEA Ltd